nikolio/adnotium/README.md

 imap-server: imap.somedomain.tld The imap server domain.

 This eventually will be dropped and resolved via https://autoconfig.thunderbird.net/v1.1/gmail.com The resulting domain could be saved to a file for the fetch shell script fetch_email_comments.sh

+incoming-comments: the dir location to save the comments

+accepted-comments: the dir location you move the comments you approve